LeadSpend/jquery-validate-leadspend/README.md

 jQuery Validate plugin.
 With a few caveats, this new rule behaves just like any other provided by jQuery Validate.

-Please note that while we believe this plugin is stable, this is a new product and is is still undergoing testing before its official release.
+Please note that while we believe this plugin is stable, this is a new product and is still undergoing testing before its official release.

 Getting Started
 ---------------